AiLovesAi/AiLovesAi/README.md

 Hey, I’m Avery!

-I'm a self-taught software developer and I love to code a variety of projects.
+I'm a self-taught software developer with interest in computer graphics and simulations.